Infinitesimal rational actions: Actions of finite group schemes

 \subsection{Actions and rational actions}

 Let $G$ be a $k$-group scheme, $X$ be a $k$-scheme equipped with a $G$-action $G\times_kX\rightarrow X$ and $\rho\colon G\rightarrow \Aut_X$ be the corresponding group functor homomorphism.

-\begin{defi}[Centralizer] For any closed $k$-subscheme $Y$ of $X$, the \textit{centralizer} $C_G(Y)$ of $Y$ in $G$ is the subgroup functor that associates to any $k$-scheme $S$ the set of $g\in G(S)$ which induce the identity on $Y\times_kS$.
-The kernel of $\rho$ is the centralizer of $X$ in $G$. \end{defi}
+\begin{defi}[Centralizer] For any closed $k$-subscheme $Y$ of $X$, the \textit{centralizer} $C_G(Y)$ of $Y$ in $G$ is the subgroup functor that associates to any $k$-scheme $S$ the set of $g\in G(S)$ inducing the identity on the $S$-scheme $Y\times_kS$.
+The kernel of $\rho$ is the centralizer $C_G(X)$ of $X$ in $G$. \end{defi}

-\begin{defi}[Faithful action] Let $G$ be a $k$-group scheme, $X$ be a $k$-scheme equipped with a $G$-action $\rho\colon G\rightarrow \Aut_X$.
+\begin{defi}[Faithful action] Let $G$ be a $k$-group scheme and $X$ be a $k$-scheme equipped with a $G$-action $\rho\colon G\rightarrow \Aut_X$.
 The $G$-action is said to be \textit{faithful} if its kernel is trivial. \end{defi}

-\begin{thm} Let $G$ be a $k$-group scheme acting on a $k$-variety $X$.
+\begin{thm} Let $G$ be a $k$-group scheme acting on a separated $k$-scheme $X$.
 The centralizer $C_G(Y)$ of any closed $k$-subscheme $Y$ of $X$ is represented by a closed $k$-subgroup scheme of $G$. \end{thm}

 \begin{proof} See \cite[VI$_\mathrm{B}$, Example 6.2.4.e)]{SGA3}. \end{proof}